AxolStudio/STLGameDevSite/content/news/2024-10-1-transition.md

 St. Louis has had a thriving Game Development community in some capacity for over 14 years.
 Around 9 years ago it evolved into a nonprofit organization, the *St. Louis Game Developer Co-op*.

 Last month leadership of the *Co-op* announced they would be stepping down and dissolving the non-profit organization.
-This came as a bit of a shock to some long-time community members and a small group of us banded together to make sure that the community would still have support from people who care. *Co-op* leadership transferred over as many of the existing community accounts and assets as possible, and our new group began working on plans for what would come its new home.
+This came as a bit of a shock to some long-time community members and a small group of us banded together to make sure that the community would still have support from people who care. *Co-op* leadership transferred over as many of the existing community accounts and assets as possible, and our new group began working on plans to rebuild.

 ## Who's in charge?